Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

        ///...
        ```

-   3. Dentro da `intercept` função, crie variáveis para sua solicitação.
-Use `Request.Builder()` para criar sua solicitação.
-Adicione sua chave de assinatura ao `Ocp-Apim-Subscription-Key` cabeçalho e retorne `chain.proceed()` ao objeto de solicitação.
+   3. Within the `intercept` function, create variables for your request.
+Use `Request.Builder()` to build your request.
+Add your subscription key to the `Ocp-Apim-Subscription-Key` header, and return `chain.proceed()` on the request object.

        ```java
        //...